-One of the greatest myths surrounding the upper echelons of the sales pantheon is that some people are just born with the ‘it’ factor that naturally makes them the amazing salespeople.
-You can onboard and train everyone, but it seems like these individuals will just stand above the rest.
+Let us begin with the honest disclaimer that the best sales tips are those that are applied in the right context.
+This article aims at offering some valuable sales advice that will help you exceed the sales Goals that have been set for you and your team.
+Having said that, one of the greatest myths surrounding the upper echelons of the sales pantheon is that some people are just born with the ‘it’ factor that naturally makes them the amazing salespeople, without the need to learn new sales tips for success.
+You can onboard and train everyone, but it seems like these individuals will just stand above the rest, with or without any sales experience.
 It can be easy to see why people would believe this; after all, it seems like some people can just rope in deal after deal and perform at a level that normal humans can only dream of.

-While it’s true that some people do have personalities that predispose them to the interpersonal nature of the sales profession, magic tricks and genetics do not a great salesperson make.
-Just as a musician needs to constantly work to hone their craft, a salesperson must apply and experiment with the newest tools available to them in order to be able to expect constant, top-level performance.
+While it’s true that some people do have personalities that predispose them to the interpersonal nature of the sales profession, magic tricks and genetics do not a great salesperson make without possessing good salesman tips.
+Just as a musician needs to constantly work to hone their craft, a salesperson must apply and experiment with the newest sales tips and tools available to them in order to be able to expect constant, top-level performance.
 After all, any musician will tell you that the minute they stop practicing is the minute they cease to be relevant.
+The right selling techniques are key.

-But what are the latest tools to help you up your sales game?
+But what are the latest sales techniques and tools to help you up your sales game?
 Well, you’re in luck!
-These tools are easy to access and even easier to implement This article will delve into three key tips to help you remain on the cutting edge of your profession and perform with the best of the best.
+These tools are easy to access and even easier to implement This article will delve into three key sales tips/sales techniques to help you remain on the cutting edge of your profession and perform with the best of the best.

 Increasing your sales… with science!